Steci/Legacy-Project/tests/README.md

 ---

 ## Contribution Guidelines

-* All tests must pass before submitting code.
+* All tests must pass before submitting code or merging pull requests.
-* Add tests for new functionality or bug fixes.
+* Add or update tests for any new functionality, bug fixes, or refactors.
 * Keep test names and descriptions clear and concise.
 * Avoid side effects: tests should clean up temporary files or mock external dependencies.
+* If you add a new module or feature, create a corresponding test file in the appropriate subdirectory.

 ---